Frances Farmer: 1913–1935: Early life

 Frances Elena Farmer was born on September 19, 1913, in Seattle, Washington, the daughter of Cora Lillian (née Van Ornum; 1873–1955), a boardinghouse operator and dietician and Ernest Melvin Farmer (1874–1956), a lawyer.
 Her father was originally from Spring Valley, Minnesota, while her mother was from Oregon and a descendant of pioneers.
 Lillian's maternal grandparents were John and Jemima (Skews) Rowe, who came to Waldwick, Wisconsin, from Truro, England, in 1849.
 Farmer had an older sister, Edith; an older brother, Wesley; and an older half-sister, Rita, conceived during her mother's first marriage.
 Before the birth of Wesley and Edith, Lillian had given birth to a daughter who died of pneumonia in infancy.

-When she was four years old, Farmer's parents separated, and her mother moved with the children to Los Angeles, where her sister Zella lived.
+When Farmer was four years old, her parents separated, and her mother moved with the children to Los Angeles, where her sister Zella lived.
 In early 1925, the family moved north to Chico, California, where Lillian pursued a career in nutrition research.
 Shortly after arriving in Chico, Lillian concluded that caring for the children was interfering with her ability to work.
-The children's Aunt Zella then drove them to Albany, Oregon, where they boarded a train back to Seattle to live with their father.
+The children's Aunt Zella drove them to Albany, Oregon, and put them on a train back to Seattle to live with their father.